 Many drivers have complained that Uber doesn’t give them a chance to dispute their deactivation.
 Here’s what you need to know if you want to take Uber to small claims court for deactivation:

 - You are an independent contractor while driving for Uber

 - You need evidence

-Taking Uber to small claims court for deactivation would not be a wise decision because it’s legally stated that you do not have legal right to reactivate your account in their legal terms.
-However there are other ways you can take Uber to court.
+You can appeal your deactivation and start an investigation of it without suing by contacting Uber Support.
+That is the best alternative to suing, but you will still need evidence to help your case.
+Taking Uber to a small claims court for deactivation may not be a wise decision because it is stated in Uber's legal terms and in the driver contract that you do not have the legal right to account reactivation.
+However, there are other ways you can take Uber to court.

 Suing Uber for wrongful termination